This edition of California Fool’s Gold is about Industry. To vote for any other communities in Southern California, let me know which in the comments.

 For those who venture to Industry and need to spend the night (perhaps having drunk all one can drink), there’s The Pacific Palms Resort.
 The golf course at the resort was featured in a memorable scene in the cult classic Joel “sexual outlaw” Schumacher film, Falling Down.

 Popular restaurants in the area tend to reflect the surrounding areas more than the local population but with over fifty in the city, there’s considerable variety.
-Some of the more popular places to eat are Roda Viva, King’s Palace, Curry House, Frisco’s Carhop, Jurassic, Iguanas Ranas, La Kaffa, Little Tokyo, Shabu Shabu, Sakura, and Smile Express.
+Some of the more popular places to eat are Roda Viva, King’s Palace, Curry House, Frisco’s Carhop, the aforementioned Jurassic, Iguanas Ranas, La Kaffa, Little Tokyo, Shabu Shabu, Sakura, and Smile Express.

 The headquarters for Newegg.com, Emtek Products, and Engineering Model Associates/Plastruct are all located in Industry.
 The most Amoeba-relevant business (since it has something to do with music culture) is Hot Topic.